 #1.
 Mexican Sunflower

 Mexican sunflowers are prized because they can actively reseed themselves, despite the fact that they are only annuals.
-They can also withstand tough growing conditions, like poor soil and drought.
+The Mexican sunflower can also withstand tough growing conditions, like poor soil and drought.

 #2.
 Mexican Frangipani